• Home

 DIY Mid-Century Modern Furniture Legs With the Lathe

 Since Corey is relatively new to working with this tool, he decided to keep it pretty simple and just do a tapered, mid-century style leg.
-It took some serious practice to learn how to make sure they’re all the same size and shape, but he used a caliper to help him measure and make sure everything stayed consistent.
+It took some serious practice to learn how to make sure they’re all the same size and shape.
+But, he used a caliper to help him measure and make sure everything stayed consistent.

 And finally, he cleaned them up with some rubbing alcohol, adds this finish to it, and buffs them with some fancy buffing pads.
 You can see all of these little steps in the video – it’s kind of crazy to watch how the wood transforms throughout the process.